prit-hvi/osi-can-groupc/Activity1/readme.md

 .
 The sub repository also includes a groupig of  empaathy mapping samples and alspo the final empathy map sample

 .
-An affinity diagram used to organise and for brainstorming
+An affinity diagram used to organising and  brainstorming

 .
 A folder containing our site map samples for navigation which were shown to the client also has insites in a md file.